 My question to Aidid Safar: If you are so distrustful of the Arabs, what makes you think that the Qur'an, has been preserved?
-The Qur'an was not revealed as a "book that fell from the sky", it came down to the Prophet in a period of 23 years and was compiled as a book after the death of the Prophet, by ARABS, during the time of Abu Bakr.
+The Qur'an was said to not have been revealed as a "book that fell from the sky", it came down to the Prophet in a period of 23 years and was compiled as a book after the death of the Prophet, by ARABS, during the time of Abu Bakr.
 Since the Qur'an was transmitted and compiled by the Arabs, don't you think the Arab Companions would have distorted the message of the Qur'an, like you claimed happened to the hadiths?

-Please visit his website for his wonderful eye openers.
+You can visit his website for his wonderful eye openers.
 (Aidid Safar)

 Meaning of the word Solaa